edge-cloud/www.edge-cloud.net/_posts/2013-11-11-jumbo-frames-vmware-esxi.md

 tags:
   - VMware
 ---
-Ethernet&#8217;s default maximum size for data transmission is 1500 bytes due to legacy compatibility reasons.
+Ethernet's default maximum size for data transmission is 1500 bytes due to legacy compatibility reasons.
 Unfortunately with newer high-speed networks &#8211; such as 10 Gigabit Ethernet (10 GigE) &#8211; breaking up data into chunks of 1500 bytes &#8211; also called frames &#8211; creates a lot of overhead with a high header to payload ratio.
-This not only creates a higher than necessary overhead on the Hypervisor&#8217;s CPU, but also prevents one from utilizing the full capabilities of the network hardware.
+This not only creates a higher than necessary overhead on the Hypervisor's CPU, but also prevents one from utilizing the full capabilities of the network hardware.
 For example: On a 10Gbit link it is possible that you will only be able to transmit about 3-4 Gbps of data between machines using 1500 byte frames, while you can easily saturate 10Gbit when using jumbo frames.

 ### Background